vivo-community/vivo-scholar-ui/README.md

 ##### Entity Pages

-Such as for a person, publication etc...
+Such as for a person, publication, grant etc...

 * "/entities/{type}/{id}" - fetches data for the given entity by 'id'
     * Template: templates/entity_pages/{type}.html